STOP!.. You’re Killing Me

 Directed by Rachael Hewer

 “Things had been pretty quiet at the office of my agency.
-Ever since my partner had lost his sense of speech, that is…”
+Ever since my partner had lost his sense of hearing, that is…”

-Meet Sam Sloane, Private Detective (that means he detects things privately), as he tackles his most dangerous, most compelling, most farcical case yet.
+Meet Sam Sloan, Private Detective, as he tackles his most dangerous, most compelling, most gag-packed case yet.

 Max Summers, a local horse-bookie, has disappeared.
-His vampish sister, Rowetta, wants to uncover the truth, and calls on our intrepid hero to solve the mystery.
+His femme fatale sister, Rowetta, wants to uncover the truth, and calls on our intrepid hero to solve the mystery.

-Join Sloane, Rowetta, his assistant Frank and a plethora of characters, red herrings and running horses in this hilarious tour-de-force of witty gags, broad slapstick and delightful puns.
+Join Sloan, Rowetta, his assistant Frank and a plethora of gloriously clichéd characters, red herrings and running horses in this hilarious tour-de-force of witty gags, broad slapstick and delightful puns.

 Reviews